molpopgen/fwdpy11/doc/pages/tstypes.rst

 Low-level data types
 ----------------------------------------------------------

-* :class:`fwdpy11.ts.Node` defines nodes
+* :class:`fwdpy11.Node` defines nodes
-* :class:`fwdpy11.ts.Edge` defines edges
+* :class:`fwdpy11.Edge` defines edges
-* :class:`fwdpy11.ts.MutationRecord` defines mutations locations on trees and in :class:`fwdpy11.Population` objects.
+* :class:`fwdpy11.MutationRecord` defines mutations locations on trees and in :class:`fwdpy11.PopulationBase` objects.

-* :class:`fwdpy11.ts.NodeTable` represents a node table
+* :class:`fwdpy11.NodeTable` represents a node table
-* :class:`fwdpy11.ts.EdgeTable` represents an edge table
+* :class:`fwdpy11.EdgeTable` represents an edge table
-* :class:`fwdpy11.ts.MutationTable` represents a mutation table
+* :class:`fwdpy11.MutationTable` represents a mutation table

 Table collections
 ----------------------------------------------------------

-The above data types are encapsulated into the Python class :class:`fwdpy11.ts.TableCollection`.
-Instances of this class are data fields of populations, via :attr:`fwdpy11.Population.tables`.
+The above data types are encapsulated into the Python class :class:`fwdpy11.TableCollection`.
+Instances of this class are data fields of populations, via :attr:`fwdpy11.PopulationBase.tables`.

 Representing trees
 ----------------------------------------------------------

-.. versionchanged:: 0.3.0

-    The types :class:`fwdpy11.ts.TreeVisitor` and :class:`fwdpy11.ts.MarginalTree` are now deprecated, and their combined functionality are found in the new type, :class:`fwdpy11.ts.TreeIterator`, which provides much more efficient access to the marginal tree data.

 An edge table and a node table contain all the data required to generate what we may call "marginal trees", which are the trees corresponding to genomic intervals :math:`[left, right)`.
-In fwdpy11, :class:`fwdpy11.ts.TreeIterator` allows left-to-tright traversal across marginal trees as well as access to their data.
+In fwdpy11, :class:`fwdpy11.TreeIterator` allows left-to-tright traversal across marginal trees as well as access to their data.

-You'll see these types in action in the next section, :ref:`ts`.
-Here, I want to describe the structure of the marginal trees and get some terminology out of the way.
+The intent of this section is to describe the structure of the marginal trees and get some terminology out of the way.
 I will use Jerome Kelleher's tskit_ package to illustrate the concepts.  fwdpy11 uses the same basic data model, and it is more convenient to use trees generated via a coalescent simulation that to run forward simulations.
 Plus, we can use the great "draw" methods from tskit_!